FEELS LIKE a living arboretum

 Are there markets or events?

-Coleraine hosts a small number of markets and community events through the year.
+Coleraine hosts a number of community events through the year.

 Is there golf nearby?